-HOW ORGANISATIONS ARE RESPONDING
+HOW ORGANIZATIONS ARE RESPONDING

 Email fraud is more pervasive and sophisticated than ever.
-You can't rely on static anti-spoofing policies and traditional security tools to stop it.
-To understand how organisations are protecting themselves, we looked at three factors that are core to an effective, multi-layered defence: people, process, and technology.
+And you can't rely on static anti-spoofing policies and traditional security tools to stop it.
+To understand how organizations are protecting themselves, we looked at three factors that are core to an effective, multi-layered defence: people, process, and technology.